githubtraining/exercise-enable-github-pages/README.md

 :warning: A grading script and a setup utility exist inside of the `.github/` directory.
 You do not need to use these workflows for any purpose and **altering their contents will affect the repository's ability to assess your lab and give feedback.**

+:warning: This lab utilizes [GitHub Actions](https://docs.github.com/en/actions), which is free for public repositories and self-hosted runners, but may incur charges on private repositories.
+See *[About billing for GitHub Actions]* to learn more.

-:information_source: This lab utilizes [GitHub Actions]( https://docs.github.com/en/actions) to grade the exercise, which means that it may take the grading workflow a few seconds and sometimes minutes to run.
+:information_source: The use of GitHub actions also means that it may take the grading workflow a few seconds and sometimes minutes to run.

 ## Instructions